Antiz96/Linux-Desktop/Arch-Linux/Base_installation.md

 mkfs.ext4 /dev/nvme0n1p3 #Create the filesystem for the Root partition
 ```

-## Mounting the partitions and install the system's base
+### Mount the partitions and install the system's base

 ```
 mount /dev/nvme0n1p3 /mnt #Mount the Root partition on /mnt to install the system's base on it